open5e/open5e/source/Spellcasting/casting-a-spell.rst

    separate saving throw for each source of damage.

--  **Being incapacitated or killed.** You lose concentration on a spell if you are incapacitated or if you die.
+-  **Being incapacitated or killed.** You lose concentration on a spell if you are :ref:`srd:incapacitated` or if you die.

 The GM might also decide that certain environmental phenomena, such as a wave crashing over you while you're on a storm-tossed ship, require you